Attention Distillation for Learning Video Representations: Experiments

 \subsection{Attention Guided Action Recognition}

-We start from an ablation study of attention guided action recognition.
-Specifically, we evaluate different combinations of attention generation and attention based recognition.
-And we compare their results to those from models without attention.
-Our experiments show that a proper design of the attention mechanism can consistently improve the performance of action recognition across datasets.
-We now present our benchmark, baselines and results.
+We start from an ablation study of attention-guided action recognition.
+Specifically, we evaluate different combinations of attention modules and compare their results to those from models without attention.
+Our experiments show that the proper design of the attention mechanism can consistently improve the performance of action recognition across multiple datasets.
+We now present our baselines and results.

-\textbf{Benchmark}.\ We use two public action recognition datasets for this experiment: UCF101 and HMDB51.
-UCF101~\cite{Soomro2012UCF101AD} contains 13,320 videos from 101 action categories.
-HMDB51~\cite{kuehne2011hmdb} includes 6,766 videos from 51 action categories.
-We evaluate mean class accuracy and report the results using the first split of these two datasets.